 The California Conservation Corps is required to submit semi-annual project status reports for the program as well as project completion reports within six months of construction contract acceptance or the project becoming operable (open to the public) and a final delivery report within 180 days of the conclusion of all remaining project activities to Caltrans.
-Refer to the most recent Commission ATP Guidelines at http://www.catc.ca.gov/programs/atp/ for reporting requirements.
+Refer to the most recent Commission ATP Guidelines for reporting requirements.